PierreBio/CarriageNightmare/README.md

 - Unity / C#
 - 3D project with HDRP

 This game was made in 2.5 days for a student Game Jam at Gobelins - L'Ecole de l'Image.
 We had to create a shoot them up (without science fiction) playable by two players.
+I added some polish with 5 more hours.

 ![image](https://user-images.githubusercontent.com/45881846/147855541-c2e1e494-17ce-491e-bd97-63e791514dd5.png)